sathwikmethari/mailpred_airflow/README.md

 - Using Semi-Supervised Learning, model is further trained on larger sample of data.
 - Preprocessed data is fed into the trained model for predicting unimportant emails.

 ### 🔹 5.
-Trash

-- Used asynchronous python functions for faster and more efficient Trashing.

-### 🔹 6.
-Deletion

-- Deletion tasks are only triggered by airflow scheduler.
-- Items in trash are permanently deleted.
+Trash/Deletion

+- This is made to be a 2 step process as a fail safe.
+- When the pipeline is manually triggered unimportant emails are sent to trash.
+- When the scheduler triggers(i,e weekly) the pipeline, task to permanently delete emails in trash is executed.

 ---